 2. Rising damp

 Is your living room on the ground floor?
-Then rising damp can also lead to moisture in the living room.
+Then rising damp lead to moisture in the living room.
 This occurs when there is a problem with or lack of the water barrier, causing groundwater moisture to penetrate the walls of the living space.

 3. Penetrating moisture